Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Data and Exploratory Analysis

 \section{Data and Exploratory Analysis}

 We focused on young patients of age 10--24 who were admitted to hospitals in Connecticut from 2012--2017 due to suicide attempts, whether determined or suspected.
 Data on primary and secondary diagnoses were available from the Connecticut APCD\@.
 We excluded a small proportion of patients with expired/dead status at discharge of their first recorded suicide-related hospitalization, and focused on those patients who survived and were discharged.
-The event of interest was a subsequent suicide attempt after the first hospitalization due to possible suicidal behaviors.
+The event of interest was a subsequent suicide attempt after the first hospitalization due to possible suicidal behaviors (diagnosed by E95x or E98x codes).
 The available APCD data was from October 1, 2012 to September 30, 2017.
 As such, we considered a retrospective follow-up study setup, in which the patients were followed up until a determined or suspected suicide attempt occurred or until September 20, 2017 if no suicide attempt was observed.

 A total of 7,552 patients with prior hospitalizations for suicide attempts were included in this analysis.
 Among them, 3,831 patients were female and 3,721 patients were male.
-A total of 736 patients were coded as having subsequently attempted suicide using the E95x codes, while 173 patients experienced injuries whose cause was undetermined as to whether a suicide attempt or accident as indicated by the E98x diagnostic codes, and the remaining 6,643 subjects did not have a recorded suicide attempt during the follow-up.
+A total of 736 patients were coded as having subsequently attempted suicide using the E95x codes, while 173 patients experienced injuries whose cause was undetermined as to whether a suicide attempt or accident as indicated by the E98x diagnosis codes, and the remaining 6,643 subjects did not have a recorded suicide attempt during the follow-up.
 In other words, the size of Case~1--3 is, respectively, 736, 6,643, and 173.
 The censoring rate among subjects in Case~1--2 is 90.0\%, and almost 20\% of suicide attempts were identified with uncertainty.